A-jha/Computer-Networks/Chapter-1/Introduction_To_CN.md

-# Waht is a Computer Network ?
+# What is a Computer Network ?

 A computer network is a set of nodes connected by communication links.